 Just inside the Frick Fine Arts building, this library is illuminated mostly by natural lighting, courtesy of it’s many windows and tall ceilings.
 This study spot always has open seats, especially with inside balconies with additional tables and chairs.
 On a sunny day, check out the open-air courtyard garden in the center of the building.

-Top of Cathedral
+Top of the Cathedral of Learning

 4200 Fifth Ave, Pittsburgh, PA 15260